What is Django Admin and what is it used for?

 list_editable = ('text',)

-Modify comments from the list
+Modify comments from the listing

 Indicate manageable fields